Male vs Female Snake — How to Tell the Difference

 Female snakes may also have anal spurs, though they aren’t always present.
 They are generally smaller than a male’s anal spurs, though.

 Anal spurs are not a hard and fast rule when it comes to determining sex.
-They are unique to the species of the snake itself, so a female may have very large anal spurs and a male may have very small ones.
+They are unique to the species of the snake itself, so in some cases a female may have very large anal spurs while a male may have very small ones.

 Therefore, you should not rely only on the presence of anal spurs to determine the sex of your snake.